 2010-11: Konan attended the Kings' prospects camp before returning to Medicine Hat for his fourth WHL season but did not receive a contract offer.
 Part of an experienced defense corp with 20-year olds Jace Coyle (DAL) and Thomas Carr, Konan scored 4 goals with 13 assists and was plus-18 with 69 penalty minutes.
 The Tigers finished second in the Central Division and reached the Eastern Conference semifinals against eventual WHL champion Kootenay.
 Konan was plus-five with 6 assists and had 15 penalty minutes in 15 playoff games.

 2011-12: Konan returned to Medicine Hat for an overage season – providing both offense and hard-nosed defense in his final WHL season.
 His 45 assists were second-most for the Tigers behind forward and leading scorer Emerson Etem (ANA).
 Konan scored 9 goals and was plus-21 while garnering 73 penalty minutes in 72 games.
 The Tigers finished third in the Central Division and reached the second round in the playoffs.
 Konan scored 2 goals with 3 assists and was minus-four with 14 penalty minutes in eight playoff games.
-He signed an entry-level contract with the Flyers in April 2012.
+He signed an entry-level contract with the Flyers in April of 2012.